Le Dernier qui a parlé...: Conception

 "Le Dernier qui a parlé..." lyrics were written by Amina to music composed by Wasis Diop.
 Lyrically, she sings about the truth of the saying referenced in the title.
 She also extends it to "it's the loudest one to have spoken who is right".

 Eurovision

 Antenne 2 internally selected the song as for the of the Eurovision Song Contest.

 On 4 May 1991, the Eurovision Song Contest was held at Cinecittà studios in Rome hosted by Radiotelevisione italiana (RAI), and broadcast live throughout the continent.
 In her introductory video postcard, Amina sang Rita Pavone's "La partita di pallone".
-She performed "C'est le dernier qui a parlé qui a raison" ninth on the night, following 's "Fångad av en stormvind" by Carola and preceding 's by İzel Çeliköz, Reyhan Karaca & Can Uğurluer.
+She performed "C'est le dernier qui a parlé qui a raison" ninth on the night, following 's "Fångad av en stormvind" by Carola and preceding 's "İki Dakika" by İzel Çeliköz, Reyhan Karaca & Can Uğurluer.
 Jérôme Pillement conducted the event's orchestra in the performance of the Swedish entry.